ekoka/vino/README.md

 **Vino** (pronounced vee-noh) is a Python data validation toolkit that aims to be quick to learn, intuitive to use, while also providing enough flexibility to cover a wide range of validation scenarios.
 It was designed to work mainly with data that is transported and structured in the main JSON data types, namely `Number`, `String`, `Boolean`, `Array`, `Object`, and `null`, once they've been converted to their Python equivalent: `int` or `float`, `string`, `boolean`, `list`, `dict`, and `None`.
 Vino is versatile, you can use it as a library to directly handle validations in your application, or it can become the engine that powers your own validation library that provides a layer of abstraction in the form of an alternative declarative syntax.

-### The rational behind Vino:
+### The rationale behind Vino:

 Python is blessed with a plethora of high quality libraries to solve all kinds of problems and validation is no exception.
 For one reason or another, however, I've never been completely satisfied with what existing libraries allow me to do in my applications.
 I've sometimes wanted a level of control over the validation steps that I've never found.
-Then one day I sat and I started creating Vino.
+Then one day I sat and I started building Vino.

     #TODO quick example should go here